pomber/ch-v1-inngest/content/getting-started.ch.md

 ![Inngest Dev Server](/dev-server-event-details-1.png)

-## !steps The event inspection panel
+## !!steps The event inspection panel

 In this example, the event triggered the `hello-world` function, which did sleep for a second and then returned "Hello, World!".
 Exactly as planned!